-We carry out an environmental impact assessments to evaluate the impact of activities in the woodland and we use the outcomes of this to inform our sustainable woodland management plan.
+We periodically carry out environmental impact assessments to evaluate the impact of activities in the woodland, utilising outcomes of those assessments to inform our sustainable woodland management plan.

 Management activities are aimed at protecting and enhancing the biodiversity of the woodland and include: